Install the Classic Windows 7 Games such as Solitaire and Minesweeper on Windows 10 & 11

 Running the Solitaire game

-Standard security patches will not affect your games.
-However, when you install a major “Feature Update” (such as upgrading from version 23H2 to 24H2), Windows essentially reinstalls the operating system and cleans out unsupported legacy folders.
-You may need to run this installer again after a major Windows feature update.
+Many users wonder if a standard Windows Update will completely delete these classic games.
+Standard security patches will not affect your game files at all.
+However, when you install a major feature update like upgrading from version 24H2 to 25H2, Windows essentially reinstalls the operating system and cleans out unsupported legacy folders.
+You may just need to run this custom installer again after a massive Windows feature update finishes.

-Because these games were designed in 2009, they do not have native high-DPI scaling.
-If they look blurry on a high-resolution display, right-click the game’s shortcut, select Properties, go to the Compatibility tab, and click Change high DPI settings to let the application control the scaling.
+Because these games were originally designed back in 2009, they simply do not have native high-DPI scaling code.
+If they look noticeably blurry or pixelated on your brand new high-resolution display, right-click the game’s shortcut icon and select Properties.
+Go straight to the Compatibility tab and click Change high DPI settings to let the modern application safely control the visual scaling.

 For additional training resources, check out our online IT training courses.